Nursing (D.N.P.)

 Admission Requirements

-Registered Nurse Licensure: Applicants must obtain current Michigan Registered Nurse Licensure by the end of the second semester of the program.
+- Possession of a current Michigan Registered Nurse Licensure.
 All applicants educated outside the U.S. must be certified by the Commission on Graduates of Foreign Nursing Schools (CGFNS).
-Verification of a student's CGFNS certification must be forwarded to the State of Michigan Board of Nursing by the CGFNS in order to take the RN licensure examination, NCLEX.
-Post-masters nursing students must be certified by a nationally recognized body in their area of specialization.
+Contact CGFNS, 3600 Market St., Philadelphia PA 19104-2651 to request a certification application, or call: 215-222-8454.
+Verification of a student’s CGFNS certification must be forwarded to the State of Michigan Board of Nursing by the CGFNS in order to take the RN licensure examination.

 There may be additional requirements in each of the specialty clinical major areas.
 Please refer to the major program and consult with a clinical specialty coordinator for specific requirements.

 Application: The D.N.P Program admits students every Fall semester.
 The final deadline is August 1.
 Informational meetings are held monthly and applicants are encouraged to attend before completing the application.
-The schedule is listed on the College of Nursing website under the Admissions tab, then Information Meetings.
+The schedule is listed on the College of Nursing website under the Admissions tab, Information Meetings.

-Admission decisions are based upon all materials submitted and reflect careful consideration of the applicant's professional goals, DNP Project interests, interview and the resources of the College of Nursing.
+Admission decisions are based upon all materials submitted and reflect careful consideration of the applicant's professional goals, D.N.P.
+Project interests, interview and the resources of the College of Nursing.
 Even if an applicant meets all minimum requirements, admission may not be granted because of

 - unavailable program space and/or